-CODING

-To find/enter codes.
-Refer to "7 Coding".
+CODING To find/enter codes.
+Refer to "8 Coding".

-STN
+- >>> STN

-To enter station data and set the station.
+- To enter station data and set the station.

-Set HA
+- >>> Set HA

-To set the horizontal direction orientation.
+- To set the horizontal direction orientation.

-HA ← / HA →

-To set the horizontal angle reading to the left (anticlockwise) or to the right (clockwise).

 The procedure for the quick start Survey is identical to the procedure for the application Survey available under the Apps menu.
 Therefore this procedure is only described once within the application chapter.
-Refer to "9.2 Survey".
+Refer to "10.2 Survey".

-3.6 Distance Measurements - Guidelines for Correct Results
+4.6 Distance Measurements - Guidelines for Correct Results